DanielAtenor/Azure-Data-Batch/README.md

 # 2) Azure

-## 2.1) Create a new resource group, Key Vault and configure RBAC role
+## 2.1) Create a new resource group, Key Vault and configure RBAC role, store secrets from SQL Server

 ### 2.1.1) Create KV resource.
 Since we don't have a RG yet, we create it at the same time
 **Resource group:** (New) Azure-Data-Batch